joomcode/e2ed/README.md

 `skipTests: SkipTests`: this setting allows you to describe a set of skipped tests in a custom form.
 You can define the `SkipTests` type and `skipTests` processing rules in the hook `e2ed/hooks/isTestSkipped.ts`.

+`testLogsFileName: string | null`: the name of the file under which, after running the tests, the test logs will be saved in the `e2ed/reports` directory, for example, `test-logs.log`.
+If `null`, the report will not be saved.

 `testRunExecutionTimeout: number`: timeout (in milliseconds) for each individual test run.
 If the test run takes longer than this timeout, the test fails and rerun on the next retry.